Geeeean/java-analyzer/README.md

 - `gcc` version 14

-Ensure your system compiler is set to use GCC 14, or specify it explicitly in your build environment.
+Ensure your system has GCC 14 installed, or specify another explicitly in the Makefile.

 ## Installing Dependencies